intrajp/tool_managecourse/README.md

 --------
 - Render courses count.
 - Render courses count in hour, day, week and month.
-- Render course names which has editingteacher role order by timecreated DESC.
+- Render course names which has manager, coursecreator,editingteacher and teacher role order by timecreated DESC.
 - Render course file size order by DESC.

 TODO